 Gender equality and mental health are fundamentally linked.
 For women, whenever equality of opportunity, rights or resources are limited there is a cost to mental health also.
-The theme of this year’s International Women’s Day is #BeBoldForChange, and when it comes to improving women’s mental health, meaningful change starts with a more equal society.
+When it comes to improving women’s mental health, meaningful change starts with a more equal society.

 10 ways gender equality matters to mental health

 1. Many risk factors for mental health difficulties are experienced more frequently by women.
 For example, we know that around the world poverty and disadvantage disproportionately affect women and that this has a resulting impact on wellbeing.

 2. Income is another risk factor associated with mental health difficulties.
 Internationally, a gender ‘pay gap’ exists, and in Ireland income inequalities have recently widened rather than narrowed – even where women are more qualified!

 3. Income inequality continues into later life too, where a ‘pension gap’ leaves older women, who also suffer from higher rates of depression and dementia than their male peers, more likely to live in poverty than men.

 4. Worldwide, women assume an unequal burden of care and household responsibilities .
 This role imbalance can lead to high levels of stress and less time to enjoy balanced lifestyle habits which can support mental wellbeing .

 5. Social status has been identified as a factor associated with mental health difficulties, and particularly depression which is markedly more common amongst women.
 Women work in more lower paid jobs, and are under-represented in political and leadership roles and in cultural arenas.